-Sample Mail Ballot

-Model with Separate Hold Provisions

--

-To: All DHBC Members

-From: Enforcement Analyst

-Date:

-RE: Mail Ballot for [First] [Last], License No Case No

-THIS MAIL BALLOT MUST BE RETURNED TO THE DHBC NO LATER THAN

-(If the ballot does not reach the DHBC by this date jurisdiction to act). your vote may not be counted and the DHBC may lose

-the above case.
-Upon completion of this mail ballot, fax it to me at (916) 263-2688 by the date noted above.

-The decision presented is a:

-Proposed Decision.
-The DHBC will lose jurisdic [Government Code Section 11517(d)]. ction to act on

-Stipulated Decision

-Default Decision

-Probationary License

-Please choose one option:

-I vote to adopt (Choose this option if you acce pt the decision as written).
+Sample Mail Ballot Model with Separate Hold Provisions To: All DHBC Members From: Enforcement Analyst Date: RE: Mail Ballot for [First] [Last], License No. Case No THIS MAIL BALLOT MUST BE RETURNED TO THE DHBC NO LATER THAN (If the ballot does not reach the DHBC by this jurisdiction to act). date your vote may not be counted and the DHBC may lose Please review the attached documents and vo ote on the above case.
+Upon completion of this mail ballot, please return it to me in the enclosed envelop e or fax it to me at (916) 263-2688 by the date noted above.
+The decision presented is a: Proposed Decision.
+The DHBC will lose ju [Government Code Section 11517(d)]. irisdiction to act on Stipulated Decision Default Decision Probationary License Please choose one option: I vote to adopt (Choose this option if you accept the decision as written).
 I vote to reject (Choose this option if you have questions or concerns).

-I vote to recuse myself (Choose this option if y ou believe you have a conflict).

-I vote to hold for discussion (Choose this option meeting) on if you would like to discuss at the next DHBC
+I vote to recuse myself (Choose this optic on if you believe you have a conflict).
+I vote to hold for discussion (Choose this meeting) option if you would like to discuss at the next DHBC

-DHBC Member Signature Date
+DHBC Member Signature